 We urge victims to keep track of all medical expenses incurred.
-You may receive multiple bills for a single medical treatment: one from the hospital, one from the surgeon, and one from the anesthesiologist, in some cases.
+You may receive multiple bills for a single medical treatment.
+This could be one from the hospital, one from the surgeon, and one from the anesthesiologist, in some cases.

-At Reich & Binstock, we assist all of our clients in compiling all of their medical bills so that we can ensure all of your medical costs are included in your calculation.
+At Reich & Binstock, we assist all of our clients in compiling all of their medical bills.
+This way, we can ensure all of your medical costs are included in your calculation.
 We’ll look for expenses associated with these main categories, and more!

 Emergency Medical Treatment